dimkoug/project_template/README.md

 -----------
 This template is for django version 2.*

+When you create a virtual env install django

+1. pip install 'django<3'

 Packages used for this template:
 -------------------------------
+1. django<3
-1. django-debug-toolbar
+2. django-debug-toolbar
-2. django-extensions
+3. django-extensions
-3. python-memcached
+4. python-memcached

-Optional
+5. psycopg2-binary
+6. djangorestframework
+7. django-filter
+8. sorl-thumbnail
+9. django-uuslug
+10. pillow
 ---------
-1. psycopg2-binary (for postgres database)

 Command to use for this template
 --------------------------------